This story was originally published on July 14, 2017.

-They got in touch with the Western Pennsylvania Conservancy.
+They got in touch with Western Pennsylvania Conservancy.
 The conservancy worked with a local architecture firm, EvolveEA, to map out a plan for what’s possible in this space, like trails and improved lighting.
-Gavin Deming is community specialist for gardens and greenspaces at the Western Pennsylvania Conservancy.
+Gavin Deming is community specialist for gardens and greenspaces at Western Pennsylvania Conservancy.
 He says maintaining the wooded areas in Garfield would take some modest investment in terms of funding, but a lot of volunteer hours.
 The tops of many of the trees are covered in vines.

 “That’s when it gets unsafe and unhealthy,” Deming says.
 “Because it clouds out the sun from that tree.”